Do you have a chalkboard or whiteboard in your piano studio space?

 When I was in 8th grade, my math teacher used to draw a Rebus puzzle on her whiteboard every day.
 We students always rushed to get to her classroom so they could try to solve the puzzle.
 Whoever came up with the solution first for that class period got to write their name on the whiteboard.
 What a brilliant way to get students to be eager to come to your classroom, and to get to class on time before the bell rings!

 Inspired by this idea, I decided to start putting up a new Rebus Puzzle on my studio chalkboard every two weeks or so.
-This gives my piano students at least two chances to solve the puzzle when they come for their lessons.
+This gives my piano students at least two chances to solve the puzzle when they come for their lessons, so they can use the piano or a digital keyboards and Digital piano headphones so they can work next to each other .
 I’m pretty generous with giving hints, especially for my younger students.
 I let any student who solves the puzzle add their name to the board, which they love. :)

 Is it your first time hearing of a “Rebus puzzle”?
 It’s a visual kind of puzzle that loosely represents a common phrase or saying.
 Here’s an example of a website where you can find Rebus puzzles: http://www.fun-with-words.com/rebus_puzzles_01.html